Get on the ladder: engineering

 Elsewhere

 - Volunteer.
-See what’s happening in your local area and get involved!
-Your volunteer placement doesn’t even have to be STEM related – if you’re passionate about the environment, for example, get involved with Greenpeace or Friends of the Earth.
+Your volunteer placement doesn’t have to be STEM related – if you’re passionate about the environment, for example, get involved with Greenpeace or Friends of the Earth.
 It will still look great on applications, you’re likely to pick up some useful transferable skills, and if you do end up working in environmental engineering, you’ll have tons of experience!

-- Attend EXPOs.
+- Attend webinars.
 EXPOs are large, international exhibitions, and many are specific to a certain career sector or industry.
-They’re a great opportunity to talk to different engineering companies and find out what their work involves, as well as give out your CV.
+They’re a great opportunity to talk to different engineering companies, and find out what their work involves.

 Remember, you can use Unifrog’s Activities tool to record any academic or extracurricular activities you’ve done and link these to skill on the Skills tool.
 This makes it easy to use these examples in any job or education applications you make after leaving school or college.